lgreydev/Help/README.md

 #### [Main MARKs](https://github.com/lgreydev/Help/blob/master/Help/CleanClass.swift)
-The main MARKs for splitting the code into logically related blocks and their sequence
+The main MARKs for splitting the code into logically related blocks and their sequence.

 ```
 // MARK: - IBOutlets